meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 ### Make the Sticky Note a Shadow Component

 One very important aspect of creating a browser extension is dealing with how it interacts with the web page's existing content.
 A React app is really just JavaScript, and as we saw above when crafting the `insertionPoint`, in the case of an extension, that js is simply appended to the existing html/js/css of the webpage that it is being run on.
-This potentially causes nasty styling conflicts, since the html/jss/css that we insert into the webpage via our React app content script is run in the contenxt of the host webpage, which has of course it's own styling rules.
+This potentially causes nasty styling conflicts, since the html/jss/css that we insert into the webpage via our React app content script is run in the context of the host webpage, which has of course it's own styling rules.

 Let's look at a concrete example of this.
 Load your Chrome extension into Chrome, and navigate to `www.example.com`.
 Shift + click to add a note, and see what happens.